rasunag27/Item_demand_forecasting/README.md

 ### Methodology

 * For the sales prediction, I have used Fbprophet model which is opensource and developed by Facebook.
-The basic working proceduce of model is explained below.
+For more information check https://facebook.github.io/prophet/
 * Data is imported and basic data analysis is studied for any null values.
 * Data is explored by implementing rolling/moving average function for sales trend on items and date.
 * Sales aggregation for items is done to work towards the problem objective.